 Born in New Zealand, I grew up on a small farm with two younger sisters.

-I was always extremely competitive and found himself playing many sports throughout school.
+I was always extremely competitive and found myself playing many sports throughout school.
 Basketball, athletics, cross country, volleyball, and rugby to name a few.

 If there was a chance to do something physical and outperform my peers, I was into it.

-Rugby was the main focus as a youngster.
+Rugby was my main focus as a youngster.
 Being the national sport of New Zealand, every boy in the country wanted to be the best rugby player.
 It was just our culture.

 Unfortunately, despite making a few decent teams, my future as a rugby player seemed limited to the social game.